johnrandazzo/surv_nflrb/READMEEEE.md

 covariate.
 <img src='https://github.com/johnrandazzo/surv_nflrb/blob/markdown/figure-markdown_strict/unnamed-chunk-12-1.png' >

-We are thrilled by these results.
+We are thrilled with these results.
 Our model very much aligns with the Proportional Hazards assumption.

 Examining Our Model's Fit